-G-protein signaling is involved in the regulation of imprtant cardiac cell functions including inotropy and pacemaking within the sinoatrial node.
-Our work has shown that proper regulation of parasympathetic signals in the sinoatrial node requires the function of RGS proteins, specifically RGS4.
-RGS4 knockout mice show profound sensitivity to parasympathetic activity at the level of heart rate control.
-Our recent work has been aimed at understanding the effect of altered RGS4 function on pacemaking and arrhytmogenesis in cardiac tissues.
+Heterotrimeric G-protein signaling is involved in the regulation of important cardiac cell functions including inotropy and pacemaking within the sinoatrial node.
+Our work has shown that proper regulation of parasympathetic signals in the sinoatrial node requires the function of RGS proteins, a specialized family of heterotrimeric G-protein signaling inhibitors.
+RGS4 knockout mice show profound sensitivity to parasympathetic activity at the level of heart rate control and susceptibility to atrial arrhythmias.
+Our recent work has been aimed at understanding the effect of altered RGS4 function on pacemaking and arrhythmogenesis in cardiac tissues.

-Cell and tissue culture: Artery cultures, cardiomyocytes, smooth muscle cells, endothelial cells, atrial tissue, perfused heart (Langendorf), sinoatrial node cells
+Cell and tissue culture models: Cardiac fibroblsts, cardiomyocytes, smooth muscle cells, endothelial cells, atrial tissue, perfused heart (Langendorf), sinoatrial node cells

-Procedures: Adenovirus, behavioural tests, cAMP RIA, confocal microscopy, EEG, electrophysiology, Fura2 calcium imaging, gene expression analysis, immunohistochemistry, inositol phosphate measurement, in-vitro electrophysiology, in-vivo electrophysiology, isolated atria preparation, isolated vessel preparation, mouse femoral artery injury, patch clamp, radiotherapy, rat carotid balloon injury, RIA, RT-PCR, siRNA, vagotomy, vessel cannulation, voltage clamp, western blot.
+Procedures: adenoviral-mediated gene transfer into cells and tissues, aortic banding (LV pressure overload), behavioural tests, cAMP RIA, confocal microscopy, EEG, electrophysiology, fluorescence activated cell sorting, Fura-2 calcium imaging, gene expression analysis, genetically-altered mouse models immunohistochemistry, inositol phosphate measurement, in-vitro electrophysiology, in-vivo electrophysiology, isolated atria preparation, isolated resistance vessel preparation, LAD ligation, mouse femoral artery injury, patch clamp, proteomics, pulmonary artery banding, radiotherapy, RIA, RT-PCR, single cell and bulk RNA-sequencing methods siRNA, vagotomy, vessel cannulation, voltage clamp, western blot.

-Amplifier (ADI BioLab), analytical balances, benchtop centrifuge, blood pressure telemetry units for mice (DSI), blotting apparatus, calcium imaging system (PTI), culture hood, culture incubators, departmental beta and gamma counters, dissecting microscope, ECG telemetry units for mice (DSI), fluorescence microscope, gel apparatus, infusion apparatus, low and high-speed centrifuge (2x Sorvall RC5B), low and ultralow freezers, microwave oven, Millar 1.4F solid state blood pressure catheters, mini vortexer, monochromator, setups for electropherosis, stimulator, stirrer/hot plate, telemetry workstation (DSI), water baths.
+Amplifier (ADI BioLab), analytical balances, benchtop centrifuge, blood pressure telemetry units for mice (DSI), blotting apparatus, calcium imaging system (PTI), culture hood, culture incubators, dissecting microscope, ECG telemetry units for mice (DSI), fluorescence microscope, gel apparatus, infusion apparatus, microwave oven, Millar 1.4F solid state blood pressure catheters, mini vortexer, monochromator, stimulator, telemetry workstation (DSI), water baths.

 Within the Department of Physiology: